Feb 2023

 4. Don’t fuck with addictive substances.
 Because overcoming addiction is exceptionally difficult and even if you do, often the damage is already done and there’s nothing you can do about it.
 You were doomed from the very first time you tried it.
 So if you avoid that very first time, you will avoid the problem entirely.
 Peer pressure, friends doing it, wanted to try the high, none of these are good enough reasons to get on the addiction escalator.
 Wilfully ingesting poison isn’t cool.

 5. Existence isn’t guaranteed.
 Take small precautions with big results.
 One of the things these stories have definitely broken for me is the belief in the continuation of existence.
 Every day when you wake up, you take for granted that you will continue to exist.
 But suddenly I’ve seen that chain of continuation be broken a number of times.
+It will happen to me and everyone I love someday, there are things we can do to hopefully make that happen at 85 instead of 35.

 A lot of people I know and loved now have woken up one day and stopped existing.
 And that scares me to think it’ll happen to me someday, possibly unexpectedly and randomly.
 What can I do to prevent this from happening is the hope that by recognising the moments when a key decision can change an outcome, to learn to make the right decision.